GospelTrust/kairos-pt-603/content/_session/lesson-02.md

 - Spiritual Intimacy: Desire of God's Heart

-  Catch a vision that cummunion is God's deepest desire
+  Catch a vision that communion is God's deepest desire

   1. Creation (Gen 3:8)
   2. Nation of Israel (Deu 5:22-31; James 2:23)